Italian literature: Dolce Stil Novo

-The 14th century: the roots of Renaissance
+14th century: the roots of Renaissance

 Dante

 Dante Alighieri, one of the greatest of Italian poets, also shows these lyrical tendencies.
-In 1293 he wrote La Vita Nuova ("new life" in English, so called to indicate that his first meeting with Beatrice was the beginning of a new life), in which he idealizes love.
+In 1293 he wrote La Vita Nuova, in which he idealizes love.
 It is a collection of poems to which Dante added narration and explication.
-Everything is supersensual, aerial, heavenly, and the real Beatrice is supplanted by an idealized vision of her, losing her human nature and becoming a representation of the divine.
-Dante is the main character of the work, and the narration purports to be autobiographical, though historical information about Dante's life proves this to be poetic license.
+Everything is sensual, aerial, and heavenly, and the real Beatrice is supplanted by an idealized vision of her, losing her human nature and becoming a representation of the divine.

-Several of the lyrics of the La Vita Nuova deal with the theme of the new life.
-Not all the love poems refer to Beatrice, however—other pieces are philosophical and bridge over to the Convivio.